llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

             * Neither gcc 7.3.0 nor pgcc 18.4-0 warn if
               `vector_length` receives a non-constant expression.
-              However, we're stuck with this restriction because we translate to OpenMP.
-OpenACC does permit the compiler to ignore `vector_length` as a hint, so we choose to discard it and warn in the case of a non-constant expression.
+              However, we're stuck with this restriction because we translate to OpenMP `simdlen`.
+OpenACC does permit the compiler to ignore `vector_length` as a hint, so we choose to ignore it and warn in the case of a non-constant expression.
 * `loop` directive within a `parallel` directive:
     * use without clauses
     * partitionability: